 Trade payables are non-interest bearing and are normally settled on 30-60 day terms.
-Amounts due to parent undertaking and fellow subsidy undertakings are interest free and repayable on demand.
+Amounts due to group undertaking and fellow subsidy undertakings are interest free and repayable on demand.

-The Company, along with other Group entities, is party to a guarantee in respect of the cash pool overdraft balance within the cash pooling facility with NatWest Bank Plc.
-At 31 December 2018 there were £nil (2017: £nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2018 was £nil (2017: £nil).
+The Company, along with other Group entities, is party to a guarantee in respect of the cash pool overdraft balance within the cash pooling facility with Bank of Scotland Plc.
+At 31 December 2019 there were £nil (2018: £nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2019 was £nil (2018: £nil).
 This guarantee is not expected to give rise to any loss.